 Burdock contains chemicals that might help fight bacteria and swelling.
 In traditional Chinese medicine, it's used to get rid of toxins and as a "blood purifier."

 People use burdock for aging skin, stomach problems, joint swelling, and many other conditions, but there is no good scientific evidence to support its use.

 Uses & Effectiveness

-Burdock may cause an allergic reaction in people sensitive to certain flowers and herbs.
-When applied to the skin, it can cause a rash.
+When applied to the skin: Burdock is possibly safe when used for up to 4 weeks.
+It might cause an allergic reaction in people sensitive to certain flowers and herbs.
+It can also cause a rash.

 Surgery: Burdock might increase the risk of bleeding during and after surgery.
 Stop taking it at least 2 weeks before a scheduled surgery.